 Population of Study

 One of the challenges in doing this research was estimating the size and composition of our population of study: musicians and composers.
 There is no definition for “musician”, nor certifications or qualifying tests.
 In addition, there is no one organization that represents the majority of musicians.
-Read a more detailed post about the difficulties in quantifying the musician population.

 In the absence of standards, FMC established some parameters to define our population of study.
 First and foremost, this study is constrained to US-based musicians.
 This is a reflection of our capacity, and a recognition that many revenue steams are highly dependent on national copyright law.
 An international or country-to-country comparison would be incredibly valuable, but it is outside the scope of this project.